PabloAA007/Blockchain_PyChain/README_STREAMLIT.md

 # PyChain on Streamlit

+In this step, we will be testing the code by running the PyChain Ledger.
+With the capacity of storing records while having an interactive user interface.
+We will be using Streamlite as the web interface to mine, store and record blocks.
+After adding the values on the sender, receiver and amount boxes a block data will be generated.

+When the new data block is generated this will be recorded on our ledger.
+When the information hits the ledger a record (Block Data), creator ID, previous hash, timestamp and nonce.
+When the block is mined we can access it through the dropdown menu on the streamlit along all the blocks created.
+After all the transactions are recorded on the ledger we can validate the chain to confirm everything is right and valid.

 ![Screen Shot 2023-06-29 at 1 07 55 PM](https://github.com/PabloAA007/Blockchain_PyChain/assets/123980866/f4648e09-62b6-4642-a007-e4a69ca356c7)

 ![Screen Shot 2023-06-29 at 11 49 14 AM](https://github.com/PabloAA007/Blockchain_PyChain/assets/123980866/574bd614-4d2a-450d-bb31-ca44ac0733e8)